-In this article, we will walk you through exactly what investment is, why investment is important, why one should invest, the most common objectives of investment, and everything else you might want to know about investing your money.
+In this article, we will walk you through what investment is, why investment is important, why one should invest, the most common objectives of investment, and more.

 What is Investment?

 An investment is an asset or an item which is acquired/purchased with the goal of generating income or appreciation.
 So basically, it is anything bought with the intention of multiplying it in the long run, in terms of its financial value.
 Some of the examples of investment are estate, shares, fixed deposits and gold etc.